 There we go!
 Not only are these cards are going to last longer, but they are also safe for our toddlers.

 In this video, I am using 80 micron/3mil laminating pouches.
-If you are using 125 micron or 5 mil pouches, you need to do one more step before step 3.
+If you are using 125 microns or 5 mil pouches, you need to do one more step before step 3.
 After printing, cut them into individual flashcards.
-Then place them inside the pouch leaving a small gap in-between the cards.
+Then place them inside the pouch leaving a small gap in between the cards.
 Then laminate and follow the rest of the steps.

 Your flashcards are ready!
-The printable in the video are the flashcards that I made for my daughter.
+The printables in the video are the flashcards that I made for my daughter.
 You can download it from here for free.